paritytech/polkadot-sdk/src/api/chainHead_unstable_follow.md

 **Note**: This list of notifications makes it very easy for a JSON-RPC client to follow just the best block updates (listening to just `bestBlockChanged` events) or follow just the finalized block updates (listening to just `initialized` and `finalized` events).
 It is however not possible to easily figure out whether the runtime has been modified when these updates happen.
 This is not problematic, as anyone using the JSON-RPC interface naively propably doesn't need to account for runtime changes anyway.

+## The `runtimeUpdates` parameter

-If `runtimeUpdates` is `true`, then blocks shouldn't (and can't) be reported to JSON-RPC clients before the JSON-RPC server has finished obtaining the runtime specification of the new block.
-This means that blocks might be reported more quickly when `runtimeUpdates` is `false`.
+If the `runtimeUpdates` parameter is `true`, then blocks shouldn't (and can't) be reported to JSON-RPC clients before the JSON-RPC server has finished obtaining the runtime specification of the blocks that it reports.
+This includes the finalized block reported in the `initialized` event.

 If `runtimeUpdates` is `false`, then the `initialized` event must be sent back quickly after the function returns.
 If `runtimeUpdates` is `true`, then the JSON-RPC server can take as much time as it wants to send back the `initialized` event.

+For this reason, blocks might be reported more quickly when `runtimeUpdates` is `false`.

+**Note**: It is unlikely that high-level UIs built on top of a JSON-RPC client can do anything before the JSON-RPC server has access to the runtime.
+Consequently, they should consider the time before the `initialized` event is generated as a loading time.
+During this loading time, the JSON-RPC server might be performing downloads and CPU-intensive operations.

+If a JSON-RPC client wants to be sure to receive an `initialized` event quickly but is also interested in the runtime, it is encouraged to create two subscriptions: one with `runtimeUpdates: true` and one with `runtimeUpdates: false`.

 ## Notifications format